nasa/Common-Metadata-Repository/search-app/docs/api.md

 Variable have the following fields:

 * variable_name (REQUIRED): free text specifying the key of the variable.
 Variable name cannot contain `/` character.
-Variable name is case-insensitive, it is always saved in lower case.
-When it is specified as mixed case, CMR will convert it into lower case.
 * measurement (REQUIRED): the measurement that the variable belongs to.

 #### <a name="searching-for-variables"></a> Searching for Variables